 - Screening for physical abnormalities: the 13-week scan and the 20-week scan.

 It is entirely up to you to decide if you want to have these screening tests.

 Screening for Down’s, Edwards’ and Patau’s syndromes

-You can have an anomaly scan from week 18 to week 21 of your pregnancy (which is 21 weeks and 0 days into your pregnancy).
-It should ideally be in week 19 of your pregnancy (which is 19 weeks and 0 days to 19 weeks and 6 days into your pregnancy).
+You can have the 20-week scan from week 18 to week 21 of your pregnancy.
+This means up to 21 weeks and 0 days of your pregnancy.
+The best time to have the scan is in week 19 of your pregnancy.
+That is 19 weeks and 0 days to 19 weeks and 6 days of your pregnancy.

-You can download leaflets about the anomaly scan in five languages.
+You can download the brochures in five languages:

 - Polish (Polskie)